iTwin/webhooks-api-samples/webhooks-api-v2-sample-nodejs-express-app/README.md

 This sample application:

-1. Creates and activates a new webhook with two event types (`iModels.iModelDeleted.v1` and `accessControl.memberAdded.v1`).
+1. Activates the webhook with two event types (specify the webhook id with the `WEBHOOK_ID`).
 2. Starts Express.js server.
 3. Receives events and validates the signature.
 4. Reacts accordingly to event type.